Banana Fritters

 • Add the rest of the ingredients into the bowl except the oil for frying.
 Mix until just combine to form a batter.
 The batter will be light and drippy.

-• Reduce the heat to medium (this is important because very hot oil will result in the fritters burning on the outside without cooking through.
+• Place oil in a pan up to 3 inches then heat up on high heat to 365 degrees Fahrenheit.
+Reduce the heat to medium (this is important because very hot oil will result in the fritters burning on the outside without cooking through.

 Notes

 2. These fritters are best eaten warm but they could easily be reheated in the microwave.
 Reheat in the microwave for only about 30 seconds at a time.
-If you leave them too long in the microwave, they might turn rubbery.
+If you leave them too long in the microwave, they will turn rubbery.

 3. Sprinkle confectioner’s sugar on the fritters if you want to enjoy them sweet.
 They could also be served with sweet dipping sauces like chocolate sauce or caramel sauce.